jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/2- Elixir Basics.md

         ["hello", "universe"]
 ```

+> Want to see something cool?
+Press 'tab' in iex to trigger an autocomplete.
+So you type in "Stri", hit 'tab', and it'll complete it to "String".

+> Even better, if there are multiple options, it will show you all of them that match your search.
+Try hitting tab after typing in "String." (make sure to include the dat)- it'll show you all of the functions available on that module.

 ## Enum Exercises

 What is displayed when you type each of these into the command line?
 After thinking about it, test your answer.